faster-cpython/bench_runner/bench_runner/templates/README.md

   The base is determined by running `git merge-base upstream/main $ref`.
 - `pystats`: If checked, collect the pystats from running the benchmarks.

-To watch the progress of the benchmark, select it from the 🔒 [benchmark action page](https://github.com/faster-cpython/benchmarking/actions/workflows/benchmark.yml).
+To watch the progress of the benchmark, select it from the 🔒 [benchmark action page](../../actions/workflows/benchmark.yml).
 It may be canceled from there as well.
 To show only your benchmark workflows, select your GitHub ID from the "Actor" dropdown.

-When the benchmarking is complete, the results are published to this repository and will appear in the [master table](results/README.md).
+When the benchmarking is complete, the results are published to this repository and will appear in the [complete table](RESULTS.md).
 Each set of benchmarks will have:

 - The raw `.json` results from pyperformance.